asmaklad/TeleView/README.md

 ## Setting up the WiFi:
 This sektch uses the Autoconnect Arduino library (https://github.com/Hieromon/AutoConnect) to let the user configure WiFi SSID and Password.
 When the sketch starts, it looks for a familiar WiFi.
-If it can't fid one, it will starts its own Access Point when the owner can connect.
+If it can't find one, it will start its own Access Point where the owner can connect and configure the WIFI.
 First Time- SSID will be "TeleView" with the password "tv-ei-694"

-The AutoConnect library will start a portal wiht the bage /config to configure the Wifi and other configuration parameters.
+The AutoConnect library will start a portal wiht the page /config to configure the Wifi and other configuration parameters.

 After a scucessfull Wifi connection, the same portal interface will be exposed to the local Wifi.
 The borad couled be reached on the LAN through the address "{{The Device Name}}.local"

-The default Device Name is Teleview and the address would be: http://TeleView.local/  : A general Info page http://TeleView.local/_ac : The Configuration Portal for AutoConnect http://TeleView.local/config : The Configuration Portal for The Bot http://TeleView.local/capture : a capture of the camera JPEG
+The default Device Name is Teleview and the address would be:
+* http://TeleView.local/  : A general Info page
+* http://TeleView.local/_ac : The Configuration Portal for AutoConnect
+* http://TeleView.local/config : The Configuration Portal for The Bot
+* http://TeleView.local/capture : a capture of the camera JPEG

 ## Setting up the Telegrambot:
 A Telegram-bot-token is required to use the Telegrambot feature.